Domestic Violence Lawyer in Marietta GA

-At The Waltman Firm, we take an innovative approach to domestic violence defense, customizing our legal strategy to fulfill your needs and goals.
-Serving clients from Atlanta to Alpharetta, GA and beyond, Georgia domestic violence attorney Holly Waltman will stand by your side each step of the way, working tirelessly to help you achieve favorable results.
+At The Waltman Firm, we take an innovative approach to family violence defense, customizing our legal strategy to fulfill your needs and goals.
+Serving clients from Atlanta to Alpharetta, GA, and beyond, Georgia attorney Holly Waltman will stand by your side each step of the way, working tirelessly to help you achieve favorable results.

-How Much Does a Domestic Violence Lawyer Cost?
+How Much Does a Domestic Violence Attorney Cost?

 Domestic violence encompasses many negative behaviors and forms of abuse.
 It is a destructive crime that can have life-altering consequences for everyone involved.
-If you have questions regarding domestic violence, please speak to a skilled attorney near you.
+If you have questions regarding this crime, please speak to a skilled attorney near you.

-The average domestic violence lawyer will cost anywhere from $150 to $450 per hour, but the exact cost of your case will vary depending on the unique facts of your situation.
+Hiring an attorney for these types of cases will cost anywhere from $150 to $450 per hour, but the exact cost of your case will vary depending on the unique facts of your situation.
 In all circumstances, it is important to choose your attorney wisely and take advantage of a free consultation.
-When you schedule a free consultation with The Waltman Firm, we will give you a better idea of how much it will cost for us to represent you and inform you of your options.
+When you schedule a free case consultation with The Waltman Firm, we will give you a better idea of how much it will cost for us to represent you and inform you of your options.
 Contact us today to get started.